mfc0d1ng/Generic-deque-in-C-language/README.md

 elements because C isn't object-oriented programming language.
 User is responsible for constructing and copying the deque elements.

 <h2>How to download?</h2>
-You can download it <a href="https://github.com/user-attachments/files/19917506/libdeque.zip">here</a>
+You can download it <a href="https://github.com/user-attachments/files/19998347/libdeque.zip">here</a>

 <h2>How to install?</h2>
 Unzip the downloaded file and move libdeque.so to /usr/lib

 <h2>How to link?</h2>
-You can link the library to your C project as follows: gcc example.c -l deque <br>
+You can link the library to your C project as follows: gcc example.c -l deque
-And don't forget to include deque.h, note that deque.h depends on deque_details.h so keep both in the same directory.

 <br>
 <h2> Examples </h2>